arjver/AHS-EW-SAR-dashboard/README.md

 mix deps.get
 iex -S mix
 # Now web_dashboard.py should be able to send stuff to the server (after you put in the correct server IP)
+# It will also start an interactive Elixir session, where you can enter:
+DataStore.persist_data()
+# to save data to disk (this is done to avoid frequent writes to the Micro SD and avoid wearing it out)
 ```

 ## Screenshots